gjmcn/atomic-agents-vis/docs/README.md

 1. Agents in the middle container, in ascending order of their `zIndex` properties.
 1. Agents in the front container, in the order they were added to the simulation.

 An agent cannot move between containers.
-If an agent's `zIndex` may change during the simulation, set its `zIndex` to a finite number so that it is added to the middle container.
-This should be done when creating the agent, or immediately after the agent is created &mdash; i.e. before the visualisation 'sees' the agent for the first time.
+If an agent's `zIndex` may change during the simulation, its initial `zIndex` should be a finite number so that the agent is added to the middle container.

 ?> Note: once an agent has been added to a container, setting it's `zIndex` to `NaN` does not hide the agent.
 Instead, use an alpha of `0` to hide the agent.